Clastify logo

 670-750

-The Colorado School of Mines requires a Math SAT score with a 25th percentile of 670 and a 75th percentile of 750.
-This indicates that competitive applicants typically score between these two figures, with 25% of admitted students scoring below 670 and 25% scoring above 750.
-These statistics provide a clear benchmark for prospective students aiming to meet the math component requirements for admission.
+The Colorado School of Mines requires a Math SAT score ranging from a 25th percentile of 670 to a 75th percentile of 750 for undergraduate admissions.
+This indicates that 25% of admitted students scored below 670, while 75% scored below 750.
+These figures highlight the competitive nature of the math component for prospective students.

 SAT English Score Requirements